hidao80/Share-with-ShareGPT/README.md

 ## Usage

-Chat with ChatGPT while logged in to ShareGPT, and click the "Share" button added to the form area at the bottom of the chat, which will open a confirmation dialog.
+Chat with ChatGPT while logged in to ShareGPT and click the "Share" button added to the upper right corner of the chat, which will open a confirmation dialog.

 When you click "OK," the chat content of the current page will be shared to ShareGPT.
 The URL of the article in question will open in a new tab.